-We have been advised by the underwriters that the underwriters propose to offer shares of our common stock directly to the public at the initial price to the public set forth on the cover page of this prospectus supplement and to selected dealers (who may include the underwriters) at this price to the public less a concession not in excess of \$ per share.
-The underwriters may allow, and the selected dealers may re-allow, a concession not in excess of \$ per share to other brokers and dealers.
+We have been advised by the underwriters that the underwriters propose to offer shares of our common stock directly to the public at the initial price to the public set forth on the cover page of this prospectus supplement and to selected dealers (who may include the underwriters) at this price to the public less a concession not in excess of \$0.55 per share.
 After the offering, the representatives may change the offering price and other selling terms.